kenakofer/manifans-extension/README.md

 ### TODO
+    - Faster updates:
+      - Allow for updating hands already on the page.
+      - listen on the API for new bets, then pull updates on markets affected
+      - Do full updates more rarely.
+    - Toggle to hide destiny.gg and related group markets
     - Change icon while inactive/loading
     - Expand the +3 more on click, then force a harder display filter cutoff
     - Save a userToHTML object for faster replacement